JalnGo/css-basics/README.md

 What is the difference between "display:none" and "visibility:hidden"?

 Briefly name and describe the different areas of the CSS box model.

+Describe what happens to elements that follow an element that has a float on the page?
+How can this problem be fixed?

+What is the advantage of using percentages as the value of element widths?